AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/js_tutorials/simple_dapp/4_testing.md

 ## Next steps

-Now that you have finished the tutorial, you can learn more about [writing contracts with Noir](../../../aztec/smart_contracts_overview.md) or read about the [fundamental concepts behind Aztec Network](../../../aztec/what_is_aztec.md).
+Now that you have finished the tutorial, you can follow a tutorial for [writing contracts with Noir](../../contract_tutorials/counter_contract.md) or read about the [fundamental concepts behind Aztec Network](../../../../aztec/concepts_overview.md).